Fivell/policies/source/sections/14-disposable_media_policy.md

    or properly destroyed/disposed of by the requesting party.
 5. Before reuse of any media, for example, all ePHI is rendered inaccessible, cleaned, or scrubbed.
 All media is formatted to restrict future access.
-6. All Datica Subcontractors provide that, upon termination of the contract, they will return or destroy/dispose of all patient health information.
+6. All Versionista Subcontractors provide that, upon termination of the contract, they will return or destroy/dispose of all patient health information.
 In cases where the return or destruction/disposal is not feasible, the contract limits the use and disclosure of the information to the purposes that prevent its return or destruction/disposal.
 7. Any media containing ePHI is disposed using a method that ensures the ePHI could not be readily recovered or reconstructed.
 8. The methods of destruction, disposal, and reuse are reassessed periodically, based on current technology, accepted practices, and availability of timely and cost-effective destruction, disposal, and reuse technologies and services.
-9. In the case of a Datica Customer terminating a contract with Datica and no longer utilizing Datica Services, the following actions will be taken depending on the Datica Services in use.
-In all cases it is solely the responsibility of the Datica Customer to maintain the safeguards required of HIPAA once the data is transmitted out of Datica Systems.
+9. In the case of a Versionista Customer terminating a contract with Versionista and no longer utilizing Versionista Services, the following actions will be taken depending on the Versionista Services in use.
+In all cases it is solely the responsibility of the Versionista Customer to maintain the safeguards required of HIPAA once the data is transmitted out of Versionista Systems.
-   - In the case of PaaS Customer termination, Datica will provide the customer with 30 days from the date of termination to export data.
+   - In the case of PaaS Customer termination, Versionista will provide the customer with 30 days from the date of termination to export data.